|Home - Juniors - History - Club Rules - Membership - Links - Photos - Contacts|

 (e) A vacancy in the Executive Committee may be filled by a majority vote of the remaining members of the Committee.
 However, if more than one vacancy exists a special meeting of the club shall be called and new officers shall be elected to fill the vacancies until the date of the next annual meeting as provided in paragraph (a) above.

 DUTIES OF OFFICERS

 (b) Vice-President.
 The Vice-President shall perform the duties of the President (in his absence) or at the President’s request.
-The Vice-President will assume the office of the President following his term.
+The Vice-President will assume the office of the President following his term or upon his resignation.

 (e) Safety Officer/Executive Officer.
-Shall be responsible for the maintaining and upkeep of the indoor and outdoor ranges in a safe condition and shall have charge of the ranges of the club, the printing of scorecards, the arranging of competitions, etc. He shall contract no bills without the authorization of the Executive Committee.
+Shall be responsible for the maintaining and upkeep of the indoor and outdoor ranges in a safe condition and shall have charge of the ranges of the club, the arranging of competitions, etc. He is responsible for all range safety issues and concerns for the club.
+He shall contract no bills without the authorization of the Executive Committee.